npm/devrel/talks/abstracts.md

 ## Open Source (general)
 **How to become an open source contributor in 10 steps by [Frédéric Harper](https://outofcomfortzone.net/)**
 Participating in an open source project can be intimidating, even for experienced developers.
 You might start asking yourself things like ‘Where should I start?
 Do I have the skill set to provide valuable input??
 Will my suggestion or code be well received?
 Does it even make sense for me to become a contributor?’
 Those are all valid questions and I will help answer them all by giving you an easy 10-step program to become an OSS contributor.

+## Technology history / culture (general)
+**Talking Up Talked Down Technology by [Rebecca Turner](https://twitter.com/ReBeccaOrg)**
+Turn the narrative about ""crufty old legacy technology"" on its head!
+From CGI scripts, to PHP, from TCL to MySQL, explore why these technologies were exciting and what led to their success.
+Programming as a profession is forward looking and this sometimes leads us to forget how much influence they've had on what we do today.
+This talk will be half history lesson, half cheer leading now unpopular technologies.